fatcatv/hello-world/README.md

 # hello-world
 first time to try this tool
-so edit the content according to the guide carefully.
+so edit the content according to the guide carefully creat a new code